Shooting an Elephant: Questions and Answers – Exploring Orwell's Masterpiece

 6. What is Orwell's attitude towards imperialism in the essay?

 Orwell displays a clear anti-imperialist stance, revealing his disillusionment with the colonial system.
+The essay is a potent critique of the hypocrisy and moral bankruptcy of imperialism.
 He portrays it as inherently unjust, dehumanizing, and ultimately self-destructive.
-The essay is a potent critique of the hypocrisy and moral bankruptcy of imperialism.
 He feels trapped by the system, forced to participate in actions he finds morally reprehensible, highlighting the corrosive effect of power on the individual conscience.

 7. How does the essay's narrative structure contribute to its impact?